 Community Education provides classes to youth and their families that target the following topics:

-Active Parenting of Teens: Today teenagers have greater choices, challenges, and opportunities awaiting them.
+Active Parenting: Today’s school-age children and teenagers have greater choices, challenges, and opportunities awaiting them.
 They can also face greater conflicts and negative consequences with themselves, their families, and their peers (e.g., parent divorce, step/blended families, excessive Internet and social networking use, bullying/cyber-bullying, sexuality issues, teen pregnancy, alcohol and drug use/abuse, domestic violence, and etc.).
 During this 3-part workshop series, we will explore the dynamic changes of teenage development, including how brain development affects teen behavior and decision making, and to provide parents and guardians with effective strategies toward helping preteens and teens obtain the essential life skills needed to survive and succeed in an independent, busy society.

 For more information, contact The Children’s Cabinet’s Community Education Program Coordinator & Instructor, Richie Neils, at 775-352-8090.